Vargasavour Recipes

 Notes

-Cutting for Even Cooking: Dice the chayote into similar, bite-sized pieces.
-This way, it cooks evenly and stays tender without getting mushy.
+Cutting for Even Cooking: I like to dice the chayote into even, bite-sized pieces.
+This way, everything cooks at the same pace and stays pleasantly firm instead of turning mushy.

-Cooking Tips: Cover the skillet to help steam the chayote, which speeds things up and keeps it tender.
-Stir now and then to prevent sticking and spread the seasonings evenly.
-If it sticks, just add a little water or broth.
+Cooking Tips: I cover the skillet so the chayote steams as it cooks; it speeds things up and keeps it juicy.
+I give it a quick stir now and then to stop sticking and spread the flavors around.
+If it does stick, a splash of water or broth always helps.

 Nutrition